 Metro-North alternative integration runs as a documented hybrid retainer configuration.
 Principals who use Metro-North on standard commute days and chauffeured coverage on early-morning, late-evening, weather-disruption, and event-day windows can contract a hybrid retainer at lower total cost than continuous chauffeured retention while preserving named-driver continuity on the chauffeured days.
 The hybrid model is increasingly common across Westport and Darien-resident M&A advisors and law-firm partners whose New York office time runs predictably variable; cross-reference Wall Street Journal coverage of post-pandemic suburban-executive commute patterns through 2025 and into 2026.

 Expense-platform direct-bill depth is documented across SAP Concur, TripActions/Navan, Coupa, and Ramp with structured PDF monthly invoicing.
 Chauffeur compensation posture is W-2 employee on the primary Fairfield County pool with chauffeur-hour rates above the BLS New York and Connecticut metropolitan benchmarks.
-Insurance posture is at the NLA corporate-account threshold with $5 million umbrella and dual-jurisdiction coverage.
+Insurance posture is at the NLA corporate-account threshold with $1.5 million combined single-limit commercial auto coverage, a $5 million umbrella, and dual-jurisdiction coverage.

 The criteria above are documented and auditable; the ranking is defensible on Fairfield County corporate-commuter procurement criteria alone.